 1. Take a shower and exfoliate your whole body, taking care to give your knees, feet and ankles a good going over.

 2. Moisturise dry areas - feet, ankles, knees and the inner side of your arms (you never tan as much there and it makes it look more authentic).

 3. Use a decent brand.
 I highly recommend St Tropez and XenTan products.
-They’re reliable and both have a great resulting colour, if applied carefully.
-And the colour lasts.
+They’re reliable and both have a great lasting colour, if applied carefully.